Excellence Snowsports

 Aim for about 1600–2000px wide, saved as JPG.
 Very large files slow the page down.
 Free tools like squoosh.app or tinypng.com shrink photos with no visible quality loss.

 This is your one home for every image.
-Go to Media in the left menu to upload new photos, find old ones, and — important for Google — click any photo to set its Alt Text (a short description).
+Go to Media in the left menu to upload new photos in advance, find old ones, and — important for Google — click any photo to set its Alt Text.

 Replace does not delete

-Choosing a new image on a page does not remove the old one — it stays in your library.
+Choosing a new image does not remove the old one — it stays in your library.
 When in doubt, leave old images where they are.

 The links in your top header and footer are controlled in one place.